omazdex/JSD-Project2/README.md

 #

-Using Fetch instead pf getJSON
+Using Fetch instead of getJSON

 in getJSON you pass in a callback the data received from there. while fetch returns a Promise